The Drug War

 “The drug lawyer is always the attorney I use.
 He is honest, knowledgeable, and professional.
 I’d recommend him to anyone looking for an attorney who always has your best interest at heart.”

-Why Choose The Drug Lawyer Notes
+Why Choosing The Drug Lawyer is the right choice

 - A big benefit you get by hiring me is that I am quite an expert at issue spotting.
 That is why I graduated in the top 5% of my law school class.
 Now, after over twenty years of practicing criminal law almost exclusively, if the written discovery reveals there is something wrong with their case, I will see it!
 I will then explain it to you and estimate the odds of improving your situation by various courses of action whether that means filing motions or exploring diversion programs.

 If you are talking to lawyers about beating your highway drug interdiction case, ask those lawyers how these difficulties can be overcome.
 Ask those lawyers why 98% of Oklahoma drug cases result in plea bargains and what makes your case different.
 If your case is among the 98%, the time to start creating the conditions for your best plea bargain is yesterday.